Updated June 9, 2023.

 Designing a Monogram

-Before creating a monogram for needlepoint, consider some factors in order to make an attractive design
+Before creating a monogram for needlepoint, consider some factors to make an attractive design

 - Think about the size of the project.
-Single threads lines that curve do not always look good in needlepoint.
-I the monogram will be small avoid script and letters with fine details.
+Single thread lines that curve do not always look good in needlepoint.
+If the monogram will be small, avoid script and letters with fine details.

 Remembering the guidelines for women’s initials, my monogram will be JPM, with the P larger.

 I begin by opening my word processor and typing the letters in the default font.
-Next I resize them to 48 pts, still keeping all letters the same size.
+Next, I resized them to 48 pts, still keeping all letters the same size.

-Cut and paste to make several copies of the monogram, make 5-10.
+Cut and paste to make 5-10 copies of the monogram.

 Using the font selection for your program, start changing each monogram to a different font.
-Open a second diagram and list the fonts you used, so you can find the again later.
+Open a second diagram and list the fonts you used, so you can find them again later.